 Exercise-7 (Periodic inventory system vs perpetual inventory system)

-The Pharma company is a single product company.
-The company presents the following information regarding its activities during the month of December 2013.
+Pharma Company is a single product company.
+The company presents the following information regarding its activities during the month of December 2022.

 At the end of December, there were 220 units on hand according to a physical count of inventory.